 - Starter 9$ per month: up to 2 users, 2 canvases, hypotheses board

-- Premium 22$ per month: unlimited users, multiple canvases, pivots, experiments, interviews, results
+- Premium 22$ per month: unlimited users, multiple canvases, pivots, experiments, interviews, and results

-Summary: Leanmonitor.com is a clean interactive lean canvas tool with many features.
-It has a nice design and very good usability.
-Using it for the first time, the guidance shows you the most important functions.
-The export option is a little bit tricky: you have to go to print canvas and save as a PDF.
+Summary: Leanmonitor.com has a clean interactive Lean Canvas tool with many features.
+It has a nice design and very good user experience.
+Using it for the first time, the built-in guidance shows users the most important functions.
+The export option is somewhat unintuitive – as you have to first select ‘print canvas’ and then ‘ save as a PDF’.